remy-abergel/linear-superres/c/README.md

 examples](c#examples-reproduce-several-experiments-of-the-companion-research-article)
-(and reproduce some experiments presented the companion article) or to have a closer look to the [source code organization and content](c#user-content-software-description-and-organization).
+(and reproduce some experiments presented the companion article) or to have a closer look to the [source code organization and content](c#user-content-package-description-and-organization).

-## Software description and organization
+## Package description and organization
 ### Organization

-This software is organized as follows:
+This package is organized as follows:

 + the [`data`](../data) directory contains some testing datasets,
 + the [`src`](src) directory contains all the source files (.c).